zkoss/zkessentials-book/implementing_crud/README.md

 # Target Application
-In this chapter, we are going to build a todo list management application with 4 basic operations, Create, Read, Update, and Delete (CRUD).
+In this chapter, we are going to build a "todo list" with 4 basic operations, create, read, update, and delete (CRUD).
 The application's user interface looks like the images below:

 ![](../images/ze-ch6-app.png  " center | 600px")

-Select an Item:

 ![](../images/ze-ch6-app-selected.png  " center | 600px")

 <div style="text-align:center">
-**Select a Todo Item**
+<strong>Select a Todo Item</strong>

 </div>
 It is a personal todo list management system and it has following